MyGUI/mygui/TEST_MyGUI_Source/LayoutEditor/Readme.txt

     doubleclick on any widget in widget panel - create widget in center doubleclick on selected Tab - add Sheet

+Hidden widgets can be selected only through combo with all widgets.
+You can't move or delete hidden widget.

+Ignoreg properties:
+"Message_Modal" and "Window_AutoAlpha" ingnored in edit mode (but this properties will be saved and will work fine in test mode and your application).

-All possible values can be found in Media/LayoutEditor/widgets.xml For example if you want add you own skin in editor add your *.skin to Media/LayoutEditor/editor.xml and add <Property key="Skin" value="MySkin"/> to appropriate widget.
+All possible values can be found in Media/LayoutEditor/widgets.xml For example if you want add you own skin in editor add your my_skin.skin file to Media/LayoutEditor/editor.xml and add <Property key="Skin" value="MySkin"/> to appropriate widget.